Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 <img src = "Images/intervalwindow.jpg"> </img>

 4. There should be a label created at the bottom with the intervals.
-Now just cut the audio at the intervals manually with CTRL + I after clickig the part you want to cut.
+Now just cut the audio at the intervals manually with ctrl + i after clicking the part you want to cut.

 <img src = "Images/cut.jpg"> </img>

 5. For each interval, highlight the interval and go to `Effect` -> `Echo` (or on some versions of audacity `Effect` -> `Delay and Reverb` -> `Echo`).
 Then select the delay (phase shift) and the decay factor (amplitude).
+Remember to have one delay representing `1` and one delay representing `0` to encode a message.

 <img src = "Images/effect.jpg"> </img>